Touhou Hisoutensoku: Plot

 A mysterious giant is seen wandering around Gensokyo.
 It can suddenly appear and can just as suddenly vanish seemingly without a trace.
 Everyone who sees it becomes curious and wonders about the truth behind this strange sight.
-Sanae Kotiya, Cirno, and Hong Meirin each have their own fears and dreams about the giant, and each sets out in pursuit of this roaming behemoth.
+Sanae Kochiya, Cirno, and Hong Meiling each have their own fears and dreams about the giant, and each sets out in pursuit of this roaming behemoth.

 Exploring the Forest of Magic, the Scarlet Devil Mansion, and the subterranea, the heroines face many challenges and obstacles in their pursuit of a mystery that's far deeper than it first appears.

 Characters

 As a standalone game, Touhou Hisoutensoku only features 9 characters total (Including the Giant Catfish).
 Combined with the characters from Scarlet Weather Rhapsody, the game has a total of 20 characters.